jcouball/notes/docs/javascript/ultimate_javascript_mastery/04_arrays.md

 console.log(person); // undefined
 ```

-There is a similar methods called `findIndex` which returns the index or -1 if an matching item could not be found.
+There is a similar methods called `findIndex` which returns the index or -1 if
+a matching item could not be found.

 ## Arrow Functions